Introducing Training for Transformation

 - Diversity, Equity, & Inclusion (DE&I): People need to feel included and honored.
 Organizations are strengthened by creating inclusive cultures where people can participate and perform at their best, without restraint or fear of differentness.

-That’s “training for transformation” according to SAP Litmos.
+That’s “training for transformation” according to Litmos.
 And, if you’re interested in more information on this topic, please: